stephcrete/REST-API-Design-Guide-Wiki/Cache-control.md

 ```

 > Correctly evaluate whether the data can be cached or not.
 If it may be cached by the client, then you SHOULD NOT use the above.

+You can find a great guide about this here: https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching?hl=en